-Our customer base in Chile is limited in number and primarily consists of ENAP and Methanex.
-For the year ended December 31, 2022, we sold 100% of our oil production in Chile to ENAP and 100% of our gas production to Methanex, with sales to ENAP and Methanex accounting for 3% of our total revenues.
+Our customer base in Chile was limited in numbers and primarily consists of ENAP and Methanex.
+For the year ended December 31, 2023, we sold 100% of our oil production in Chile to ENAP and 100% of our gas production to Methanex, with sales to ENAP and Methanex accounting for 2% of our total revenues.

-We have a long-lasting commercial relationship with ENAP and have been selling our crude to them for the past years.
-We have a sales agreement with ENAP whereby.
-ENAP has committed to purchase our oil production in the Fell Block in the amounts that we produce, subject to the limitation of available storage capacity at the Gregorio Terminal.
-The sales agreement provides us with the option to interrupt sales to ENAP periodically if conditions in the export markets allow for more competitive price levels.
-While the agreement renews automatically on an annual basis, we typically revise the agreement every year to reflect changes in the global oil market and make certain adjustments based on ENAP's expenses related to storage at the Gregorio Terminal.
-As of the date of this annual report, the renewal of our sales agreement with ENAP is under negotiation.
+We had a long-lasting commercial relationship with ENAP and sold our crude to them for the past years.
+We had a sales agreement with ENAP whereby ENAP had committed to purchase our oil production in the Fell Block in the amounts that we produced, subject to the limitation of available storage capacity at the Gregorio Terminal.
+We delivered the oil we produced in the Fell Block to ENAP at the Gregorio Terminal, where ENAP assumed responsibility for the oil transferred.